 - the most limiting of the parties’ privilege rules (in this case, the French rule) – however, the US party could complain that the tribunal’s rule would require that it waive valid legal privilege and may have grounds to seek annulment or non-recognition of the award; or

-- the most expansive of the parties’ privilege rules (in the case, the US rule), rendering undisclosable by tribunal order the French parties’ otherwise non-privileged documents that, if produced, could affect the outcome of the case.
+- the most expansive of the parties’ privilege rules (in this case, the US rule), which would mean that, by tribunal order, the French parties’ otherwise non-privileged documents that, if produced, could affect the outcome of the case cannot be disclosed.

 It could be that the tribunal’s ruling, by limiting otherwise available documents in discovery (in the case of the French party), or by imposing the waiver of a valid legal privilege (in the case of the US party), could create grounds to challenge the validity of the award if the tribunal has not sought and obtained the consent of the parties.

-And so we return to the central point of the parties’ consent, and the recommendation, if there are competing legal cultures present before the tribunal, to establish scope of privilege rules early in the proceedings before any dispute has arisen, and to obtain the parties’ consent to such rules.
+And so we return to the central point of the parties’ consent, and the recommendation, if there are competing legal cultures present before the tribunal, to establish the scope of the privilege rules early in the proceedings before any dispute has arisen, and to obtain the parties’ consent to those rules.

 Recourse to national courts for assistance in obtaining disclosure

-The IBA rules on disclosure provide an invaluable framework for assessing discovery claims in arbitration, and have become a widely used resource for tribunals and parties alike.
-But they do not address how an arbitral tribunal may regulate – or even allow – recourse by the parties to national courts for fact discovery.
-This is particularly significant in IP arbitration, where access to an adversary’s internal documents, such as laboratory testing and meeting notes, engineer or accident reports, emails with patent agents, insurance claims and other internal documents, can often reveal whether a claim is well founded.
+The IBA rules on disclosure provide an invaluable framework for assessing discovery claims in arbitration and have become a widely used resource for tribunals and parties alike; however, they do not address how an arbitral tribunal may regulate – or even allow – recourse by the parties to national courts for fact discovery.
+This is particularly significant in IP arbitration, where access to an adversary’s internal documents (e.g., laboratory testing and meeting notes, engineer or accident reports, emails with patent agents, insurance claims and other internal documents) can often reveal whether a claim is well founded.

 Below, we discuss two examples of national laws that may allow for such disclosure, followed by a recommendation on how a tribunal might address this issue.

-The procedure is typically started on motion by a party before the French judge, who will consider the types of discovery requested and hear the parties, and may then issue an order for production of documentary and testimonial evidence.
-The requests must be narrowly tailored but courts regularly accept requests for categories of documents provided such requests are limited in scope and relevant to the underlying claim.
-The court will appoint an expert who will gather the evidence ordered to be produced, and will make the evidence available to the parties.
+The procedure is typically started on motion by a party before the French judge, who will consider the types of discovery requested and hear the parties and may then issue an order for production of documentary and testimonial evidence.
+The requests must be narrowly tailored, but courts regularly accept requests for categories of documents, provided the requests are limited in scope and relevant to the underlying claim.
+The court will appoint an expert who will gather the evidence ordered to be produced and will make the evidence available to the parties.